JuanPabloDiaz/freeForGeeks/README.md

 ## File Converters

+- [Conversion Tools](https://conversiontools.io/) is an online File Converter for documents, images, video, audio, and eBooks.
+REST API is available.
+Libraries for Node.js, PHP, Python.
+Support files up to 50 GB (for paid plans).
+The free tier is limited by file size and number of conversions per day.
+- [pdfEndpoint](https://pdfendpoint.com) - Effortlessly convert HTML or URLs to PDF with a simple API.
+One hundred conversions per month for free.
 - [Free File Convert](https://www.freeconvert.com/) is a tool to convert files from one format to another.
 - [PDF To Image](https://pdftoimage.com/) is a tool to convert PDF files to images.